ways to satisfy your wanderlust when you can't travel

 Hunt a Killer

-Let me start off by saying I’m utterly obsessed with Hunt a Killer!
-I’m going to warn you right now, if you partake in this game, you may also become obsessed!
+Let me start by saying I’m utterly obsessed with Hunt a Killer!
+I’m going to warn you right now: If you play this game, you may also become obsessed!

-It’s no surprise to me that Hunt a Killer is currently one of the fastest-growing subscription box companies in the U.S. and that Fast Company named them one of the “Most Innovative Companies” of 2019.
+It’s no surprise that Hunt a Killer is one of the fastest-growing subscription box companies in the United States and that Fast Company named them one of the “Most Innovative Companies” of 2019.

 With the Hunt a Killer subscription box service, you become a PI in training.

-They send you episodes in the mail full of documents, evidence, and clues every month.
+They send you monthly episodes in the mail full of documents, evidence, and clues.

 The game taps into the True Crime phenomenon.
-They also have online communities where fans can discuss their theories and experiences.
-(I have to say, I have not dabbled in that part yet because I’m afraid of spoilers…)
+It also has online communities where fans can discuss their theories and experiences.
+(I have not dabbled in that part yet because I fear spoilers.)

 Hunt a Killer subscription box service mystery documents

-But, once I started actually reading the documents, I was in!
-So in, in fact, that I had a terrible time trying to go to bed last night because I’m still trying to break the latest code!
+When I first looked at all the materials, it was a bit overwhelming.
+But once I started reading the documents, I was in!
+In fact, I had a terrible time going to bed last night because I was still trying to break the latest code!

-I recommend Hunt a Killer in this post because it’s an excellent activity for those of us who LOVE to plan a trip.
+I recommend Hunt a Killer in this post because it’s an excellent activity for those who love planning trips.
 I’m a planner, and I completely understand that you have to find something to do with all of that mental energy when you can’t be planning!
-Why not throw it into solving a cold case!?
+Why not throw it into solving a cold case?

-The particular case we’re on right now has transported us to 1930’s New York City.
-It’s been a pretty neat way to not only feel like we’re in a different city but also during a different time, all while trying to solve a crime from over 90 years ago!
+The particular case we’re on right now has transported us to 1930s New York City.
+It’s been a neat way to feel like we’re in a different city and during a different time while trying to solve a crime from 90 years ago!

-Hunt a Killer is such a fun way to bring the Escape Room vibe to your dining room table for the whole family to join in on!
+Hunt a Killer is such a fun way to bring the Escape Room vibe to your dining room table for the whole family to enjoy!
 I cannot recommend it enough!

-8. WATCH TRAVEL RELATED MOVIES / TV SHOWS / YOUTUBE CHANNELS
+8. TRAVEL FROM HOME VIA MOVIES / TV SHOWS / YOUTUBE CHANNELS

-When all else fails, there’s always TV to pick us up, all while also showing us new places and cultures.
+When all else fails, there’s always TV to pick us up and show us new places and cultures.

 When I was young, I was obsessed with The X-Files.
-I quickly fell in love with all of the adventures they would go on, the woodsy places they would head off to for an investigation, and the characters they would meet along the way.
+I quickly fell in love with the characters’ adventures, the woodsy places they would head off to for an investigation, and the characters they would meet along the way.

-(I did not, however, fall in love with the thought of aliens possibly taking over the planet.)
+(Not so much the thought of aliens possibly taking over the planet, though.)

 I challenge you to watch your next movie or TV show with travel intention.
 Pay attention to the destinations you see.
 Make a list of the spots that most inspire you.